The Development Application Process

 • The public interest.

-7. Council’s Decision
+7. Council’s decision

 Council will either approve or refuse your DA.
 If the application is approved, Council will usually set out conditions that you must fulfil as the applicant.
 You can challenge Council’s decision if you are dissatisfied with it.